IRRI-Bioinformatics-Official/postgwas-training/schedule.md

 {% include navbar.html %}

-Welcome to the training program!
-Below is the schedule.

 | Time          | Topic                                                                 | Resource Person   |
 |---------------|----------------------------------------------------------------------|------------------|
 | 09:00 - 09:15H | Welcome and Introduction | Ramil "Mau" Mauleon |